twilson63/dha-homepage/README.md

 Building the substrate for the digital tree of knowledge.

 The [Arweave Protocol](https://arwiki.arweave.dev/#/en/category/the_arweave_protocol) is a permanent information storage system built upon a decentralized network of computers.
 It contains an endowment structure to pay for permanent storage in a sustainable way.
-By replicating its information in many places around the world without a centralized point of failure, the network creates a permanently reserved record of human history, knowledge and culture.
+By replicating its information in many places around the world without a centralized point of failure, the network creates a permanently preserved record of human history, knowledge and culture.

 We: